BLACK HELICOPTERS

 SATURDAY the EIGHTH - 10:08 PM

 Santo's Lounge...
-Anne was pleased to discover... had a killer jukebox - all shiny wood and chrome, even a holograph of spinning vinyl that covered the compact disc machinery.
+Anne was pleased to discover... still had its old killer jukebox - all shiny wood and chrome, even a holograph of spinning vinyl that cloaked the compact disc machinery.
 Heavy on classic Motown...
-"Baby Love" fading into "What Becomes of the Broken Hearted", then "What's Goin' On".
-There was also a fairly interesting collection of 60's photographs and posters on the wall.
-But, as Anne and Andy watched the not-so-young professionals on the dance floor from their vantage point in a corner booth, flailing away like bit players in some geriatric Dick Clark special, self-recognition crept into and diluted their amusement as inexorably as the ice in their half-finished cocktails melted.
+"Baby Love" fading into "What Becomes of the Broken Hearted", then "What's Goin' On?” accompanied by a fairly interesting collection of 60's photos and posters on the wall - some even autographed (all, however, replicas).
+But as Anne and Andy watched not-so-young, not-so-dark professionals on the dance floor flailing away like bit players in some blanched, geriatric Soul Train special from their vantage point in a corner booth, self-recognition crept into and diluted their amusement as inexorably as ice in their half-finished cocktails melted.

-"Never thought that it would turn out like this," Andy reflected.
+"Never thought shit would turn out like this," Andy reflected.
 "You know?
 Used to make fun of my parents with their Lawrence Welk and Guy Lombardo... now look at us!
 Everything on the fuckin' jukebox sold to sell something, the Beatles, the fuckin' Clash!... and nobody cares.
-Fuckin' Saudis signed up those New Doors for their propaganda, light my fire with OPEC.
+Laurie Anderson!
+Johnny Rotten!
+Bill Withers dies and WalMart jumps in to pick the bones.
+Fuckin' Saudis signed up those old New Doors for their propaganda, light my fire with OPEC.
 Advertising... it killed the fuckin' Revolution!
-That - and the Jesus freaks, Scientology..."
+That - and the Jesus freaks, country music, Scientology... just recycled as Q-Anon…”

 "All the smart people are dead, too," he added.
 "I mean... could you imagine the real John Lennon or Hendrix in a place like this?
-I still don't believe they let me in.
-I went by three or four times back when it opened, two years ago when the Sanctuary was paying me a salary, and it was always like, sorry man..."
+Well, maybe if they were very, very wasted, tampon hat – drown in your vomit wasted.
+Still don't believe they let me in after I told that doorman I wasn’t on Lockedin, or whatever they call it.
+Went by three or four times back when it opened, two years ago when the Sanctuary was paying me a salary and I was thirsty, and it was always like, sorry man..."

-"You're dressed for the occasion," Anne pointed out.
-"Shabby, but making an attempt to look respectable... you're like some associate professor from the U. English, maybe or history.
-Working his way up through the politics, writing monographs on Grover Cleveland for little journals nobody reads, taking sides in academic arguments like for the symbolists or deconstructionists or multiculturalists.
-Poor, but still aspiring to tenure.
-Speaking of which..." she opened her purse, "Glenn disappeared with all my plastic and personal checks but I've found my Coalition expense account checkbook... how much was that dinner?
-And don't object, you already told me that money wasn't yours... it was supposed to go to people at the demo... and Glenn and I can well afford it.
+"At least you're dressed for the occasion now," Anne pointed out, fingering the Conk necklace that had gotten them past the bouncer.
+"Shabby, but making an attempt to look respectable - you're like some associate prof from the U. English, maybe, or history.
+Working his way up through the University politics, writing monographs on Chaucer or Grover Cleveland for little journals nobody reads; denouncing Confederate monuments along with the rest of the herd, taking sides in academic arguments like for the symbolists or deconstructionists or multiculturalists.
+Poor, but aspiring to tenure.
+Speaking of which..." she opened her purse, "Glenn disappeared with all my plastic and personal checks too – couldn’t tap the bank, but I've found my Coalition expense account checkbook... how much was that dinner?
+And that tip to the doorman here.
+Don't object, you already told me that money wasn't yours... it was supposed to go to people at the demo... and Glenn and I can well afford it.
 He was just playing with our heads.
 Do you know how much the CNC pays us, not to mention this expense account?"

 "No!
 And I don't want to hear about it...
-I've seen those vans of yours picking up kids, dropping them off in the burbs with their coffee cans and Catfish books, signing up Conks or selling lipstick..."
+I've seen those vans of yours picking up kids, dropping them off in the burbs with their coffee cans and Catfish catalogs and Rayna’s Modes propaganda, signing up Conks, selling lipstick..."

-Some depressing mid-70's anthem hit the turntable and Andy winced, took the check, folded it, put it in his well-worn wallet and put that back in the pocket of his jacket, still bulging with the paper bag of what remained of Pinhead's cash settlement.
+Some depressing mid-70's power-anthem from an inspirational movie hit the turntable and Andy winced, took the check, folded it, put it in his well-worn wallet and put that back in a side pocket of his jacket, still bulging with the paper bag of what remained of Pinhead's cash settlement.
 "You're asking me?
 When we were getting funded by the block grants, I'd be making, like, two bills a week… that’s hundreds.
-Not thousands… and I had money saved up.
-Feds cut us off, so I sold the car... that money lasted awhile, then Pinhead cuts us off, too.
-Don't have many expenses, just my own hotel rent, cigarettes, beer... figure I'll move into the shelter for keeps after this blows over, then I don't know... plasma factory maybe.
-You know, they need a lot of plasma for those new high definition TVs..."
+Not thousands… and I still had money saved up.
+Feds cut us off, so I sold the car... that money lasted awhile, but a mistake, coulda slept in it rather than pay rent.
+Then Pinhead cuts us off, too.
+Don't have many expenses, just my own hotelroom, ciggies, beer... figure I'll move into the shelter for keeps after this blows over, then I don't know... ghostwrite term papers for the jocks, plasma factory again.
+Those people tried to kill me two years ago, after I complained about their giving out special debit cards only good in a few places instead of cash… accidentally on purpose stuck their needle into an artery instead of a vein.
+Or vice versa, one of those… you know, they’ll need a lot of plasma for those new modulated high definition TVs..."

 "Not your kind, Andy.
 If you believe in the Sanctuary, why haven't you been staying there all along?"

 "Because I'm not a bum!" he bristled, "not yet.
+I’m a failing social justice warrior, not a failed one.
+Yet.
 Poverty doesn't make the spirit noble, just tired and confused.
-There's no one damn thing heroic about lying on a floor with fifty other stinking derelicts, babbling and watching time go by.
+There's not one damn thing heroic about lying on a floor with fifty other stinking derelicts, babbling and watching the insects and the time crawl by.
 Only men ever went from the outhouse to the statehouse were Nixon, Clinton and Hitler... and look how they turned out!
 Fact is… I'm already living like a nigger.
 Word!
 And if nothing's going to come of it, I'm tired of living like a nigger!"

 "That's an awful thing to say.
 You're no... well, Jack says 'nwords', and you’re no Hitler, just a hypocrite, like all the rest of us.
 The next step is to step up from being a low-life hypocrite to being a high-roller hypocrite.
 Look... you do more time for sticking up a Burger-Jack than you would for floating half a billion in junk bonds.
-Lay off a few mil on the politicians and you'll even get a Presidential pardon!
+Lay off a few mil on the politicians, open up a bank account in the Ukraine, and you'll even get a Presidential pardon!
 So finish your drink and let's get out of here.
-This music sucks!"
+This music is starting to suck!"

 "Hey...
 I warned you," Andy said as she gathered up her belongings.
 They pushed their way to the door, where the bouncer was turning away some students with their mouths and IDs hanging open.

 "Yeah, I know the law says you can drink at 21, but our insurance company says nobody under 25 gets in.
-Go talk to your law professor, if you want, but beat it!"
+Go talk to your law professor, if you want, but beat it!
+Come back on a Tuesday or Wednesday.
+Spoiled kids’ night."

-The slummers slipped out into an urban fantasist's wonderland of cobbled streets and fake gas lamps shining on the little shops carved into the old, rehabbed stone of a long-dead mill.
+The slummers slipped out into an urban fantasist's wonderland of cobbled streets and fake gas lamps shining on the little shops carved into the old, rehabbed brickwork of a long-dead mill.

 "Gay."